Kamanyola: Religion

 Christianity was introduced to Kamanyola with the arrival of the White Fathers, also known as the Missionaries of Africa, who initially settled in Luvungi before establishing themselves in Kamanyola.
 Today, Catholicism and Protestantism dominate the religious landscape, with the majority of the population adhering to these denominations.
 Among the most prominent churches are the Assemblée Chrétienne de Kamanyola, the Église Garenganze Kamanyola, and the Paroisse Mather Ecclésia de Kamanyola.
 An Orthodox church has also been established in recent years, marking its presence for less than five years.
 The religious diversity of Kamanyola is further exemplified by a Muslim mosque serving the local Islamic community.

 Sports

 Association football is the most popular sport, and the Paroisse Mather Ecclésia takes an active role in organizing youth football tournaments, especially during the dry season.
 These events are often held on the Mulengezi field, with the finals taking place at the Nyakavogo stadium in Bukavu's Bagira commune.
 While amateur clubs for karate, boxing, and basketball also exist, the overall development of sports in Kamanyola is hampered by a lack of financial sponsorship, despite the presence of considerable local talent.

 Economy

 Subsistence agriculture

-Subsistence agriculture is the most significant economic activity in the region, driving development and involving more than 85% of the population.
+Subsistence agriculture is the most significant economic activity in the region, which supports local development efforts, with over 85% of residents relying on it.
 Often geared towards self-consumption, Kamanyola cultivates a variety of crops, including food crops, forage crops, fiber-producing plants, oilseed crops, ornamental crops, and industrial crops.